 Vinyl Composition Tile (VCT) has been used for decades in commercial spaces such as schools and hospitals.

 Today VCT comes in various sizes in addition to the customary 12 x 12 tile and is more decorative.
-Some VCT needs to be stripped and polished and therefore requires more maintenance than most other commercial floors.
+Some VCT needs to be stripped and polished, requiring more maintenance than most commercial floors.

 Vinyl Composition Tile Cost Guide

 VCT installed will range from $3.99 s/f to $5.99 s/f.

 Commercial Flooring Cost Guide Recap

 1. Address Floor Prep Issues

 Your new floor will only be as good as the substrate or existing floor it is installed over.
 Floor prep such as leveling, moisture mitigation, and removal of existing floors all need to be added to your costs.
 Other factors you'll want to consider will be cove base, door transitions, adhesives, and furniture moving.

 >> See How to Prevent Flooring Problems Prior to Installation

 2. Consider All the Factors Affecting Your Commercial Installation